wilsonmar/wilsonmar.github.io/_posts/2019-05-15-tricentis.md

 Avoid copy and pasting parts of flows.
 Instead use Repetition tolders and/or ReusableTestStepBlocks.

-Action CLICK moves the mouse, triggering aanything along the way.
-ClickJUMP does not.
-Function X is a digital click on a button.

 To see what value is being viueled, temporarily put ".innertext=WRONG".

-Avoid using buffer values, referenced by entry such as ctrl+T, Tbox set buffer, then `{B[Email]}` because buffers are only local and transitory.
-View, Show DoNothing such as "<Buffername>".
-F9 key.
-The B[Email] must be defined before steps that use it.
-Use it for reorder numbers that change.
-Instead use `CP` defined by TCP.

 Always define clean-up scenarios to clean up the test enviornment so that test steps after a step failure don't create a cascade of several failed steps, which make troubleshooting more difficult.